JimHeaney/audio-visualizer-soldering-kit/README.md

 The Audio Visualizer Soldering Kit is paused.
 I want to come back and finish it at some point.

 ## Instructions & Further Documentation
-The latest assembly instructions can be found [here](http://www.venatormfg.com/voltmeter-solder-kit-instructions.html).

 ## Support Me
 You can buy me a coffee [here](https://www.buymeacoffee.com/jimheaney)!